 A: No. An arching of the spine is the result of tight hip flexors and can lead to lower-back pain.
 Try to keep your spine neutral.

-Q: Do you have any advice for improving tracking problems
+__Q: Do you have any advice for improving tracking problems in the knees?

 A: This is usually caused by strength imbalances in the thighs, a common issue for golfers.
 Focus on single-leg exercises to regain symmetry.